ta5een/t5os/README.md

    > **NOTE**: This process will take a while to complete, depending on your
    > machine's specifications.
 Once complete, the resulting build artifacts
-   > will take up around 3GB of disk space.
+   > will take up around 3 GB of disk space.
 Make sure you have enough disk
    > space (and patience) for this step :)

 1. Set up a `build` directory with `meson`: